-The pocket gopher (Thomomys spp.) is named for the external, fur-lined check pouches these little pests use to carry food to their storage area.
-They are thick-bodied rodents that range from six – twelve inches long.
-They have powerful forelegs with long claws, small eyes and ears set back far on the head.
-Their exposed chisel-like teeth are used for digging, and grow continuously nine to fourteen inches a year.
-They use their strong, long-clawed forefeet to dig out a network of tunnels that usually run six to eighteen inches below the soil surface.
+The pocket gopher (Thomomys spp.) is named for the external, fur-lined check pouches the little pests use to carry food to their storage area.
+These thick-bodied rodents range from six – twelve inches long and have small eyes and ears set back far on the head.
+Their exposed chisel-like teeth (that grow continuously nine to fourteen inches a year) are used for digging.
+Their powerful forelegs with long claws are used to dig out a network of tunnels that usually run six to eighteen inches below the soil surface.

 The first sign of a gopher may be a plant that is mysteriously wilting or a fan-shaped mound of finely pulverized soil in the lawn or planting bed – the result of their excavating tunnels.
 The mound has a plug off to one side to close up the hole.
-These mounds are different from those of the mole whose mounds are conical and plugged in the center.
 If you do see a wilting plant – give it a tug.
-A damaged rose plant will pull right out of the ground with all its roots gone (see example below).
+A damaged plant will often pull right out of the ground with all its roots gone.

-If you find them in your garden, you can trap them or bait them.
-Gopher traps are very effective, and more so if you use multiple traps and avoid the temptation to put a single trap down a tunnel.
-Find a main horizontal runway that connects two gopher mounds.
-When the traps are in place, plug the hole with a ball of carrot tops or some other tender greens whose scent will attract them.
-Cover the hole with soil or a board to exclude all light.
-Check the traps frequently and clear them if the gopher has pushed soil into them.
+Trapping has been the most successful way of managing gophers for us; pincer traps and box traps are common types that are widely available.
+Find a main horizontal runway that connects two gopher mounds and set traps in tunnels in pairs facing each other.
+Cover the hole with soil or a board to exclude all light; check traps frequently and clear them if the gopher has pushed soil into them.
 Be persistent; a clever gopher may avoid your first attempts at trapping.
-If the trapping is successful, them remove and dispose of the animal.
-Hopefully you won’t have to repeat the process too often.
+If the trapping is successful, remove and dispose of the animal.

 For more information on managing gophers, visit the UC IPM website.